NothingAG/dokku-appname-is-hostname/README.md

 # Appname is Hostname

-This is a dokku micro plugin that override the hostname used by Nginx to be exactly the name of your application.
+This is a dokku micro plugin that overrides the host name used by Nginx to be exactly the name of your application.

-The full code of the plugin is (in `nginx-hostname` file):
+The full code of the plugin is (in the `nginx-hostname` file):

 ```bash
 #!/usr/bin/env bash